Photography-Embedded Literature – Before 1970

 Paul Éluard & Man Ray.
 Facile.
 Paris: G.L.M., 1935.
 Poems by Éluard with photographs by Man Ray.
 Image from the facsimile reprint in 2004 by La Bibliothèque des Introuvables, Paris.
 Man Ray’s photographs are of Éluard’s new wife Nusch Éluard.
 As Parr and Badger write in The Photobook: A History, Éluard, Man Ray, and Nusch “make a perfect ménage à trois in this book–an alliance of words, photographs and a corps exquis.”
 The book can be viewed here.

 Armer, Laura Adams.
 The Trader’s Children.
 NY: Longmans, Green & Co., 1937.
 A story for young adults with photographs by the author.
-The photographs are very reminiscent of those made by the more famous Laura Gilpin.
+The photographs are very reminiscent of those taken by the more famous Laura Gilpin.
 One of several such books by Armer.

 Andre Breton. l’Amour Fou.
 Paris: Gallimard, 1937.
 Breton’s second photo-embedded Surrealist novel has twenty b&w photographs by Dora Maar, Man Ray, Brassai, and André Rogi.
 It is, in part, a fictionalized version of his love for his second wife Jacqueline Lamba and the daughter they had together.